AlexRmlt/ethicbot-rasa/data/nlu.md

 - [One commander](stakeholder:one commander) must make a decision if it is appropriate to shoot the airplane

 ## intent:deny
+- There are no more People involved
+- No other possibilitys
 - He doesn´t have another option
 - There are no consequences left
 - No I can´t think of another